-As a result of cross-border flows of euro banknotes, at the end of 2017 the amount of banknotes deposited with Latvijas Banka exceeded that of banknotes withdrawn from Latvijas Banka; consequently, the net issuance of euro banknotes by Latvijas Banka was negative.
+As a result of cross-border flows of euro banknotes, in 2018 the amount of banknotes deposited with Latvijas Banka continued to exceeded that of banknotes withdrawn from Latvijas Banka; consequently, the negative net issuance of euro banknotes by Latvijas Banka increased to 132 592 thousand euro.
+At the end of 2018, the total amount of euro banknotes in circulation in the Eurosystem grew to 1 231 billion euro (1 171 billion euro at the end of 2017); as a result, an increase in the adjustment for banknote allocation in the Eurosystem was reported on the balance sheet of Latvijas Banka.